WASHINGTON/BALTIMORE METROPOLITAN AREA GUARANTEED RIDE HOME PROGRAM PARTICIPATION GUIDELINES

 - Commuters must be officially registered with Commuter Connections before using the Guaranteed Ride Home service.
 However, commuters who have not been officially registered may use the GRH service one time, providing they meet all other eligibility criteria.
 This is referred to as a “one-time exception.”
 Any commuter granted a one-time exception must officially register before additional trips are granted.
 Commuters must provide the supervisor name and phone number and at least two (2) phone numbers (home/cell and work) in order to register for GRH service.
 Registered commuters are those who have received an official registration letter and GRH ID card from Commuter Connections.
 Registered and one-time exception commuters must be carpooling, vanpooling, taking transit, bicycling, or walking to their site of employment at least two (2) days per week and on the day they use the GRH service.
 GRH is only available to people commuting to and from work.

-- Commuters must call Commuter Connections and receive authorization from Commuter Connections prior to using the GRH service.
+- Commuters must call Commuter Connections or submit their request online through their Commuter Connections account and receive authorization from Commuter Connections prior to using the GRH service.
 Commuter Connections will issue an authorization number to the commuter to approve a GRH trip.
 Commuters will not be reimbursed for trips not authorized by Commuter Connections.
 After approval, Commuter Connections will make the GRH trip arrangements for the commuter and, if necessary, provide instructions on how and where the GRH transportation provider will pick up the commuter.
 Commuter Connections is equipped to provide wheelchair accessible transportation as part of the GRH service as needed.

 - Registered commuters may use the GRH program up to four (4) times annually from their official registration date.
 Commuters who received a one-time exception then officially register with Commuter Connections may use the GRH service three (3) more times within 12 months from the date of their one-time exception GRH trip.
 The GRH trip credits are non-transferable.